 Greco-Roman Religious Beliefs

-Greek religion, spreading as it did over many centuries and many different city-states, incorporated a great deal of variety in belief.
-Nevertheless, the "pantheons current among different communities have enough in common to be seen as essentially one system, and were generally understood as such by the Greeks."1
+Greek religion, spreading as it did over many centuries and many different city-states, incorporated a great deal of variety in their beliefs.
+Nevertheless, the "pantheons current among different communities have enough in common to be seen as essentially one system, and were generally understood as such by the Greeks."

 In Greek philosophy, this concept of a Supreme Law or Ulimate Reality was much more emphasized, often at the expense of traditional beliefs about the gods.

 The ancient Greeks viewed the earth as a flat disk floating on the river of Ocean.
 In Plato's Timaeus, the world is treated as a living thing, with body and soul.